Muzammil8k/Spotify-Clone/README.md

 # Spotify-Clone
-Spotify clone using pure html &amp; css
+This is a simle spotify clone using pure html &amp; css only.